(Removal of a Lung Lobe)

 - Eat a light meal the night before.
 Do not eat or drink anything after midnight.

-- You may be asked to shower the night before the procedure with a special soap.
+- Shower the night before the procedure with a special soap.

 Description of ProcedureA lobectomy may be done in one of two ways: